 How can I take advantage of this?

-We’ll briefly run you through the process here.
+Now that you’ve got DaVinci Resolve Studio installed we’ll briefly run you through the process here.

 First off, start Resolve and head to the ‘Media’ tab at the bottom of the screen.
 Using the left hand destination browser head to where your media is located.